 When the puff of steam finally appeared above the trees across the valley, all of us waiting on the hillside were giddy.
 The train gave a long toot when it came into view.
 It gave several short whistles in greeting as it curved around towards its waiting fans, and the passengers waved out the windows as the train chugged slowly past us.
 It was a surreal moment for any Harry Potter fan, and one I’m 100% glad we made time for.
-So if you find yourself in the Scottish Highlands, make sure you add seeing the real-life Harry Potter train onto your itinerary – you won’t regret it!
+So if you find yourself in the Scottish Highlands, make sure you add seeing the real-life Harry Potter train onto your Scotland Itinerary – you won’t regret it!

 For a video of the train, check out this Instagram post!